Version: v0.8.1 - Beta. We welcome contributors & feedback.

 This approach is effective because:

-Altogether, it removes human error from the equation, leading to more consistent protection with less effort.
+Altogether, this removes human error from the equation, leading to more consistent protection with less effort.

 How to Use TypeStrings